-Solana is a new high-performance, permissionless, open-source blockchain project.
-It shares the name with the company that maintains the project located in San Francisco.
+- 1 Solana is a new high-performance, permissionless, open-source blockchain project.
+It shares the name of the company that maintains the project in San Francisco.

-The Solana Network is built from the ground up, especially with scalability in mind.
+The Solana Network is built from the ground up, especially with scalability.
 The team aims to demonstrate that when a set of software algorithms are combined to implement a Blockchain, you can avoid network collapses and bottlenecks.
-In this way, the system maintains performance even when its demand is skyrocketing.
+This way, the system maintains performance even when its demand is skyrocketing.

-Unlike many blockchain projects that choose to create blockchain algorithms with additional complexities such as 'sharding,' Solana prefers to use existing architectures and algorithms and improve them.
+Unlike many projects that create blockchain algorithms with additional complexities such as ‘sharding,’ Solana prefers to use existing architectures and algorithms and improve them.

-Solana has sought to be scalable while still offering other features already present in any blockchain project, being secure and decentralized.
+Solana has sought to be scalable while offering other features already present in any blockchain project, which is secure and decentralized.

 As described in their white paper [PDF], the limit of transactions exceeds 710 thousand per second in a standard gigabit network and 28.4 million TPS in a 40-gigabit net.
 The network executes the transactions securely, allowing the programming and execution of programs or apps created in C or Rust, general-purpose programming languages.